 Set phone and calendar reminders to prompt you to make regular repayments and to flag how long you have left.

-Most US providers offer cardholders 0% balance transfer offers, but if it does charge a low interest rate it’s important to understand how much your balance will grow each month and how you’ll need to factor this into your repayments.
+Most US providers offer cardholders 0% intro APR balance transfers, but if it does charge a low interest rate, it’s important to understand how much your balance will grow each month and how to factor this into your repayments.

 Creating a payment plan will help simplify the process and reduce your chances of failing to repay your entire debt by the end of the promotional period.

-Like all good things the low promotional rate on your balance transfer doesn’t last forever.
 Once the promotional offer ends, the revert rate will kick in and start collecting interest on your remaining debt.
-The revert rate is generally the much-higher standard cash advance or interest rate.

-To avoid growing your debt again with interest once the offer expires make regular repayments, don’t use your card for purchases and keep an eye on when the offer ends to ensure you don’t have a remaining debt at that point.
+Make regular payments to avoid growing your debt again with interest once the offer expires.
+Don’t use your card for purchases and keep an eye on when the offer ends to ensure you don’t have a balance at that point.

-You may have a 0% interest rate, but you’ll still need to make minimum repayments each month.
+You may have a 0% introductory interest rate, but you still need to make minimum repayments each month.
 How much you have to pay will vary from card to card, but this amount rarely allows cardholders to repay their entire debt by the time the promotional offer ends.

 You should aim to pay more than the minimum amount each statement period to avoid collecting high interest once the promotion expires.